Skip to content

 Registration Details

 Pricing depends on which phase you select + the amount of courses you select.
 You administer.
 We facilitate your needs a la carte.
+In all phases, courses are a la carte (chosen by you).
+There is a flat fee for each semester.
+Course fees are separate and amount to the amount you choose.
+The average, in general, of courses taken at SOME is six per teen per semester.

-Here are the phases: “Early” – “Term” – “Limited”
+Registration Phases: “Early” – “Term” – “Late” – “Limited”

 To answer all of your questions–from registration to the culture at SOME, click below to self-inform.
 We are the self-directed community!